bmc/passwordthing-scala/README.md

 database on an encrypted partition, which isn't a bad thing for a database that contains web site passwords.

+The configuration file expects environment variable `DBPATH` will be set to the full path to the SQLite database.
+You'll need to set that variable before starting Play.

 Of course, you're welcome to use some other database.
 I've used this app with [SQLite][], [PostgreSQL][], [H2][] (sort of), and [Derby][].